vortexgpgpu/vortex/docs/fpga_setup.md

 ## Why are the Rouges Important?

 By exposing students and researchers to this set of unique hardware, we hope to foster cross-cutting discussions about hardware designs that will drive future *performance improvements in computing long after the Moore’s Law era of “cheap transistors” ends*.
+Specifically, the Rouges Gallery contains FPGA's which can be synthesized into Vortex hardware.

 ## How is the Rouges Gallery Funded?